apache/crunch/src/site/markdown/index.md

 ## Introduction

-Crunch is a Java library for writing, testing, and running MapReduce pipelines, based on Google's FlumeJava.
+Crunch is a Java library for writing, testing, and running MapReduce pipelines, based on Google\'s FlumeJava.
 Its goal is to make pipelines that are composed of many user-defined functions simple to write, easy to test, and efficient to run.

 ## Build and Installation